BitDiem/recur/README.md

 2. The subscription address' own balance of the specified ERC20 payment token
 3. The specified payor's address

+### Flexible refund options
+For certain scenarios, such as subscriptions, the payment receipient may desire to issue a refund - perhaps to alleviate a customer dispute, or as part of a promotional credit or marketing effort, etc.  For such scenarios, the payment recipient can send ERC20 tokens directly to the recurring payment contract, where only the payor has rights to withdraw them.
+Alternatively, the payment recipient can add to a virtual credit balance.

-### Virtual Credit
+#### Virtual Credit
 The virtual credit is represented as a uint value that can be incremented or decremented by the payee (i.e. the service provider).
+The service provider can use this to issue a refund that has no transferable value (i.e. can only be applied to future service payments).

 ### Subscription payment token balance
 There may be times when the service provider desires to issue a refund or real (non-virtual) credit to the subscriber.
 In such instances, they should transfer the payment token directly to the subscription address.
 The subscriptions token balance will be used for future payments.